Essay Writing Tips for ISB Young Leaders Programme

 Remember that what they say about first impressions being the best impressions applies to the written word as well.
 Make sure you start your essay with a few sentences that can ‘hook in’ your reader.
 For example –

 ‘I was 12 when I first stood in front of a large audience and delivered an impromptu debate.
 I felt exhilaration course through my body as I spoke with gusto and passion and felt the audience respond.
-When I look back, I think that this was when I realised how much I loved influencing people through communication’.
+When I look back, I think that this was when I realized how much I loved influencing people through communication’.

 ‘The first time I sat down to seriously introspect my strengths and weaknesses was when I took a ‘StrengthsFinder’ test last year.’